 - Fresh cilantro

-- Measure out 3/4 cup of warm water (~110 degrees F or 43 C to properly activate yeast) and add yeast and sugar.
-Stir and set aside until frothy and foamy - about 10 minutes.
+- Measure out warm water (3/4 cup as original recipe is written // ~110 degrees F or 43 C to properly activate yeast) and add yeast and sugar.
+Stir and set aside until frothy and foamy – about 10 minutes.

 - In the meantime, add flour(s), salt, and baking powder to a large mixing bowl and whisk to combine.